hutamaadi9898/lirik_rohani/progress.md

 - Adjusted session to accept Authorization header only (no token in request body), downgraded missing-secret responses to 401 to avoid 500s.
 2025-11-21
 - Trim/normalize tokens across middleware/session, add safe JSON fallback only when Authorization header blocked, documented need to set ADMIN_TOKEN for both Pages preview and production; still pending deploy+secret set to clear 401 in preview.
+2025-11-21
+- Exempted `/api/admin/session` from middleware auth so session verification happens only in the handler (covers environments that strip Authorization before middleware).